uswong/homebridge-myplace/README.md

     "platform": "MyPlace"
    }
    ```

+   From version 2.3.0 onwards, if the `ipAddress` is missing, incorrectly formatted, or inaccessible, the plugin will automatically discover your connected AdvantageAir systems and configure them.

 ## How it Looks and Works
 ### (A) Aircon System (MyAir, E-zone, etc) has the following typical Homekit tiles: